 Affected areas of dry body skin

 Dryness on the body often appears on feet and shins.
-Dry skin on the feet is particularly common, and often results in cracked heels, which when severe is associated with pain and inflammation.
+Dry skin on the feet is particularly common, and often results in cracked heels.

 However, dryness due to washing with a strong detergent is likely to affect the whole body equally.
 Frequent washing tends to contribute to dry skin on the hands, as they are they are always involved in washing.